-Reciprocal agreements between states allow residents of one state to work in other states without having to file nonresident tax returns there.
-This can greatly simplify tax time for people who live in one state but work in another, which is relatively common among those who live near state lines.
-Several states have reciprocal agreements with others.
+Reciprocity can greatly simplify tax time for people who live in one state but work in another, something that's relatively common among those who live near state lines.
+Numerous states have reciprocal agreements with others.

-Arizona has reciprocity with one neighboring state—California—as well as Indiana, Oregon, and Virginia.
+Arizona has reciprocity with one neighboring state—California—as well as with Indiana, Oregon, and Virginia.
 File Form WEC, the Withholding Exemption Certificate, with your employer for an exemption from withholding.

-If you work in Illinois and are a resident of Iowa, Kentucky, Michigan, or Wisconsin, you can submit exemption Form IL-W-5-NR to your employer.
+Submit exemption Form IL-W-5-NR to your employer if you work in Illinois and are a resident of Iowa, Kentucky, Michigan, or Wisconsin.

 Indiana has reciprocity with Kentucky, Michigan, Ohio, Pennsylvania, and Wisconsin.
 Submit exemption Form WH-47 to your Indiana employer.